We recommend experimenting with different brands. Here is some information that may be helpful when choosing.

 - Resistant to ageing

 The texture of the paper substrate can greatly impact ink flow.
 Many artists use a smooth Bristol.
-It is important to note that PITT pen line quality is totally dependent on the type of paper / substrate used.
-Drawing a line with a PITT pen and a fast tempo on a rough toothy drawing or sketch paper creates a flying white effect.
+It is important to note that the ink line quality is totally dependent on the type of paper/substrate used.
+Drawing a line at a fast tempo on a rough, toothy drawing or sketch paper creates a flying white effect.
 It is normal if the ink does not fill all the valleys in the tooth of the paper when the tempo is fast.
 If you use the same pen and draw the same line with a slower tempo you should get sufficient ink flow to create a darker line that fills in the valleys or tooth of the paper.
 It is normal that if the same pen creates two different effects.
 We demonstrate this technique in workshops.
-We recommend that the PITT pen be used on paper intended for pen and ink but it can be used on a wide variety of papers successfully.
-PITT artist pens are also used on other surfaces such as canvas.
+We recommend that the Pitt Artist Pen be used on paper intended for pen and ink, but it can be used on a wide variety of papers successfully and even canvas.